Senths02/portfolio/src/content/watch-party-data.md

 _'Together+'_ was a front-runner, where the '+' would signify an enhanced version of BBC Together.
 Adding _'Data Pod'_ to the name reflected the new balanced copy and navigation.

->The intent was to help set expectations for the pilot and communicate potential value.
+>The intent was to set expectations for the pilot and communicate potential value in the Data Pod - in order to gain meaningful insight.

 We decided to test the new name in upcoming research.